 Christian Valley, CA — “If you think your toddler is too immature to properly handle a loaded firearm safely, think again.
 We here at APSAK (Americans for Protecting the Second Amendment for Kids) have decided to devote our weekends to teaching toddlers in our community firearm safety and proper handling of firearms.”

 Condon Goss, director of APSAK, explains, “I think toddlers, maybe 4 and under, are in their really formative years.
 This is the best time to introduce them to the tools they’ll be using later in life.
-Be that crayons, pencils, knives, pencil sharpeners – look, eventually they’re going to need to use a tool or a weapon.
-I don’t care if they’re only 3, if they need to fight for their family, they need to know how to safely do that.
+Be that crayons, pencils, knives, pencil sharpeners – look, eventually, they’re going to need to use a tool or a weapon.
+I don’t care if they’re only 3, if they need to fight for their family, they need to know how to do that safely.
 That is our mission.
 That is APSAK’s mission.”

 We were at APSAK headquarters; a sprawling foothill ranch donated to the cause by an area philanthropist.
 There is a variety of outdoor shooting ranges, but the indoor range was where the Toddler Firearms Safety Course was in session.
 We walked in to see 7 or 8 kids as young as two to as old as five firing off rounds at shadow targets 100 feet away and even hitting them.
 Sometimes.

 Goss explained, “We took them for some outdoor shooting once, but they were shooting at squirrels and woodpeckers and birds.And windows…goddammit.”
 Pausing for a moment to gather his thoughts, Goss continued, “Um, anyway, we found the kids stay far more focused when they just have the one shadow target.
-Plus the skeet shooting knocked that one kid…uh, Brent, I think, clean on his ass.
-I think he suffered a scratched butt, or something.
+Plus, the skeet shooting knocked that one kid…uh, Brent, I think, clean on his ass.
+I think he suffered a scratched butt or something.
 I hear he’s fine.
-We just don’t do the toddler firearm training outside anymore.”
+We don’t do the toddler firearm training outside anymore.”